-Formal Dress Code – White Tie
+Formal Dress Code For Men: White Tie

-It is a substantially higher dress code, requiring clothes that most men don't own.
+It is a substantially higher dress code – requiring clothes that most men don't own.

 If you request formal attire on an invitation (and you don't belong to an extremely wealthy and upper class set), understand that you're probably asking the majority of your guests to go through the rental process.

-Formal wear for men changes depending on the time of day: in daylight hours, it means morning dress with a tailcoat and vest, while at night it means white tie.
+Formal wear for men changes depending on the time of day.
+In daylight hours, it means morning dress with a tailcoat and vest, while at night it means “White Tie”.

 Both of these are extremely strict dress codes.

 It would be unusual (and a bit presumptuous) to request full formal attire for a personal event.

-Semi-Formal Dress Code – Black Tie
+Semi-Formal Dress Code For Men: Black Tie

 Don't let the diminutive phrasing fool you – semi-formal attire is still the strictest dress code most of us will wear in our lives.

-In the evening it is the familiar black tie (tuxedo) ensemble, while in the daytime the stroller (a relaxed alternative to morning dress) is appropriate.
+In the evening, it is the familiar Black Tie (Tuxedo) ensemble while in the daytime, the “Stroller” (a relaxed alternative to morning dress) is appropriate.

 Most modern guests will not be aware of the distinction.

-Some men own their own tuxedos, but for the most part this is another dress code that will force attendees to rent attire.
+Some men own their own Tuxedos but for the most part this is another dress code that will force attendees to rent attire.

-It would be very unusual for anyone outside of the jet set to throw more than one or two semi-formal events in his or her lifetime!
+It would be very unusual for anyone outside of the jet-set to throw more than one or two semi-formal events in his or her lifetime!

 Expect it to take several weeks from your first fitting and outfit selection for the clothes to arrive and be adjusted.

-Be firm with the sales staff, and make it clear that you are only interested in true black tie (or daytime semi-formal) attire.
+Be firm with the sales staff and make it clear that you are only interested in true black tie (or daytime semi-formal) attire.

-Business Dress Code
+Business Dress Code For Men

 A “business” or “business dress” code means one thing for men: matched suits.

-If an invitation has specifically requested business attire, it's best to err on the side of formality and wear a dark, solid colored or pinstriped suit.
+If an invitation has specifically requested business attire, it's best to err on the side of formality and wear a dark, solid-colored or pinstriped suit.

 Pair it with a white dress shirt, a conservative tie, and black leather oxfords, and you're – no pun intended – in business.